Article contents

 With online trading, you typically don’t buy the asset itself, but trade the price of the asset.
 Confusing right?
 Instead of buying and owning the asset such as an individual share of a company, or investment fund (we’ll cover those later), you’ll typically buy a CFD, a Contract For Differences…

 A CFD acts almost exactly the same, except it’s a ‘CFD asset’ on the trading platform representing the price of the underlying asset.
 You settle the price difference from when you buy and when you sell the asset.
-CFDs make it much easier and cheaper to trade and there’s a few more benefits for advanced traders too.
+CFDs can be cheaper to trade and there’s a few more benefits for advanced traders too.
 Not sure what any of this means?
 We’ll explain all below.

 That brings us to trading platforms.
 These are places to buy and sell assets, and typically on a website and phone app.